prakhar1989/docker-curriculum/README.md

 > **Danger Zone**: If you're feeling particularly adventurous you can try `rm -rf bin` in the container.
 Make sure you run this command in the container and **not** in your laptop.
 Doing this will not make any other commands like `ls`, `echo` work.
 Once everything stops working, you can exit the container and then start it up again with the `docker run -it busybox sh` command.
 Since Docker creates a new container every time, everything should start working again.

-That concludes a whirlwind tour of the mighty `docker run` command which would most likely be the command you'll use most often.
+That concludes a whirlwind tour of the mighty `docker run` command, which would most likely be the command you'll use most often.
 It makes sense to spend some time getting comfortable with it.
 To find out more about `run`, use `docker run --help` to see a list of all flags it supports.
 As we proceed further, we'll see a few more variants of `docker run`.

 <a id="terminology"></a>
 ### 1.2 Terminology